Nodulaire/ELK-Ansible/Documentation/ELK-Stack-Deployment-v1.md

 ## Aim of the document

-Here we gonna see how to deploy the entire ELK Stack on each hosts.
+Here we are going to see how to deploy the entire ELK Stack on each host.

 ## Summary